Libensemble/libensemble/docs/job_controller/jc_index.rst

 Job Controller
 ==============

-The job controller can be used with simulation functions to provide a simple, portable interface for running and managing user jobs.
+The job controller can be used within the simulator (and potentially generator) functions to provide a simple, portable interface for running and managing user jobs.

 .. toctree::
    :maxdepth: 2